KuchibhotlaPradeepthi/UNP_project_BI_with_Power/README.md

 Completed this project as part of my BI with PowerBi Internship with United Network of Professionals (UNP)

 A Power BI project analyzing employee attrition trends within a company/organisation.
-The dashboard provides insightful visualizations and analytics to understand the factors contributing to attrition rates, helping stakeholders make informed decisions to improve retention strategies.
+The dashboard provides insightful visualizations and analytics to understand the factors contributing to attrition rates.

 Key Highlights:
 1. Contributes to the development of intricate KPIs and dynamic interactive PowerBi interfaces.